apache/guacamole-manual/src/jdbc-auth.md

   not the default SQL Server instance.
 This instance name is configured during the SQL Server installation.
 This property is optional, and most installations should work without the need to specify an instance name.

+`sqlserver-batch-size`
+: Controls how many objects may be retrieved from the database in a single query.
+If more objects than this number are requested, retrieval of those objects will be automatically and transparently split across multiple queries.

+  By default, SQL Server queries will retrieve no more than 1000 objects.
 :::

 #### Enforcing password policies